opendatakerala/civil_registrations/README.md

 Birth & Death Registrations in Kerala from year 2012 to 2020.
 For the year 2021 statistics as on June 3rd 2021

+Hover over the map for stats for each local body.

 788 GPs 87 Muncipalities 5 Corporation  and 1 Cantonment in Sevana

 153 GPs in ILGMS - https://erp.lsgkerala.gov.in/